AetherialMist/JavaLearning/chapter-001/lesson-004/README.md

 }
 ```

-To make a multi-line comment, use a forward slash followed by an asterisk `/*` to signify that start, and an
+To make a multi-line comment, use a forward slash followed by an asterisk `/*` to signify the start, and an
 asterisk followed by a forward slash`*/` to signify the end!

 ```java